 Discover the essence of our Ethiopia Bona Zuria: A specialty coffee from Ethiopia for espresso

-Introducing Ethiopia Bona Zuria, a naturally processed, single-origin espresso from the Sidamo region.
+Introducing Ethiopia Bona Zuria, a naturally processed, single-origin espresso from the Sidama region.
 This exceptional coffee boasts a sweet, creamy body with vibrant tasting notes of apricot, raspberry, and vanilla.
 With an SCA cupping score of 87, this coffee is grown at an altitude of 2,200 meters by 600 dedicated smallholder farmers, delivering a beautifully complex and refined espresso experience.

 1